Mirror symmetry for moduli spaces of Higgs bundles via p-adic integration: The Topological Mirror Symmetry Conjecture by Hausel--Thaddeus

-Let $X/\Spec R$ be a family of smooth proper curves, where $R$ is a Noetherian ring.
-We fix two coprime positive integers $n$ and $d$, and a degree $d$ line bundle $L$ on $X$.
-We assume that $n$ is invertible in $R$.
-As explained in \cite{MR1990670}, the moduli space $\Mm_{\SL_n}^L(X/R)$ is endowed with a $\mu_n$-gerbe $\alpha_{\SL_n}$.
+As explained in \cite{MR1990670}, the moduli space $\Mm_{\SL_n}^L(X)$ is endowed with a natural $\mu_n$-gerbe $\alpha_{\SL_n,L}$.
 The definition of \emph{loc. cit.} is stated for the case $R=\mathbb{C}$ but their arguments can be applied to this more general situation with minor modifications.
-Indeed, one defines $\alpha_{\SL_n}$ as the obstruction to the existence of a universal family of Higgs bundles on $\Mm_{\SL_n}^L(X/R) \times_R X$.
-That is, the gerbe $\alpha_{\SL_n}$ is represented by the morphism of stacks
+Indeed, one defines $\alpha_{\SL_n,L}$ as the obstruction to the existence of a universal family of Higgs bundles on $\Mm_{\SL_n}^L(X) \times_R X$.
+That is, the gerbe $\alpha_{\SL_n,L}$ is represented by the morphism of stacks

-where the left hand side denotes the stack of stable ($L$-twisted) $\SL_n$-Higgs bundles, and the right hand side is the associated coarse moduli space (or $\G_m$-rigidification).
+where the left hand side denotes the stack of stable ($L$-twisted) $\SL_n$-Higgs bundles, and the right hand side is the associated coarse moduli space (or $\mu_n$-rigidification).